archie9211/Mask-Detection-Dataset/README.md

 This dataset is in format for training yolov3 model using darknet or any python wrapper for yolo.

-it has 5158 instaces of masks and 490 instances of non-masks.
+it has 4000+ images of masked people on and 4000 images of non-masks.

 More data will be added in future and any contribution is appriciated.